Real estate farming is often misunderstood and only reduced to geographic farming.

 Step 1 – Your Goals

-Determine your annual commission goal after taxes and commission splits, and based on that, the gross commission and number of transactions you need to make.
+Determine your annual commission goal after taxes and commission splits, and based on that, the gross commission and the number of transactions you need to make.

 Step 2 – Your Time Frame to Reach Your Goals